thehalvo/homeostasis/docs/swift_integration.md

 ## Conclusion

-The Swift integration provides comprehensive error detection and healing for iOS, macOS, watchOS, and tvOS applications.
+The Swift integration provides error detection and healing for iOS, macOS, watchOS, and tvOS applications.
 By following the patterns and best practices outlined in this guide, you can create more robust and maintainable Swift applications with automatic error recovery capabilities.

 For more information, see the main Homeostasis documentation and the Swift plugin source code.